My child’s world.

 He was a busy toddler, and the more he could get into, the happier he was.
 In fact, he was happiest when he was making a mess.
 The struggle was real, and it was daily.
 I wanted him to be free to explore and create and I didn’t want to stifle his creativity.
 I also wanted him (and our house) to be safe.
 Finally one day, his father went up to the attic and brought down the old green playpen that was on the verge of becoming a relic.
 He placed it in the dining room, right outside the kitchen door.
 Had there been room in the kitchen, the playpen would have been placed there.
 As it was, the toddler could see and observe almost everything in the kitchen, so he was content and happy in the playpen with his toys and his mama nearby.

-I was that mother – and the day the playpen was set up was one of the days my husband saved my sanity as a mom.
+I was that mama – and the day the playpen was set up was one of the days my husband saved my sanity as a mom.
 Fixing a meal or folding laundry was nearly impossible with this toddler in tow.
 He’d empty drawers of clean laundry, throwing it down the stairs faster than I could fill drawers with clean clothes.
 He could put toy animals and blocks into a hot oven without my observing – and soon I’d smell plastic smoldering in the oven along with supper.

 No matter what I tried, he was two steps ahead of me, and dinner was often a disaster because I spent as much time chasing him and cleaning up than I did fixing dinner.
 The problem with this child was that his parameters were too wide.
 No matter how wide the parameters, he sped to the very edge.
 Every single time.
 Closing the parameters enhanced his safety – and my sanity.